nnellans/bicep-guide/README.md

 # Other

+## Functions

+Bicep has a large assortment of functions that can be used in your template.
+Check out the [officials docs](https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/bicep-functions) for more information about all of the available Functions and their instructions.

 ## Interpolation
 - All strings in Bicep support interpolation
 - To inject an expression surround it by `${` and `}`